SajidenOfnir/maxisub-api/CONTRIBUTING.md

 # 5. Create pull request on GitHub

+---

-💡 Tips
+## 💡 Tips

-Small PRs: Easier to review and merge
+Small PRs: Easier to review and merge<br>
-One feature per PR: Focus on single concern
+One feature per PR: Focus on single concern<br>
-Update tests: Always add/update tests
+Update tests: Always add/update tests<br>
-Ask questions: Use discussions for help
+Ask questions: Use discussions for help<br>
-Be patient: Reviews take time
+Be patient: Reviews take time<br>

-📞 Getting Help

-💬 GitHub Discussions
-🐛 GitHub Issues

 Thank you for contributing! 🙏